madpgmer/CPRG-352-Lab5/README.md

 ## Project: JSTL
 ## Author: Madhu
 ## Description:
-#### The application must store the username and the list of items as an attribute of an HttpSession in the application.
+#### This Shopping list application must store the username and the list of items as an attribute of an HttpSession in the application.
 #### Program built using Java, Java Servlets and JSP along with standard tag libraries (JSTL).  '/ShoppingList' has been used to map the URLs to servlets